 Diagnostic Cytogenetics Inc.’s quick and accurate analysis will provide your patient with true peace of mind.
-Our laboratory genetic counselor is always available for consultation and research for prenatal indications and testing.

 Indication for Testing

 • Advanced maternal age

 • Fetal abnormalities on ultrasound that are suggestive of a chromosomal defect.

 • Previous offspring with a chromosomal abnormality.

 • Family history of chromosomal abnormality.